Syedaaneesa/RAMAIR/README.md

 ---

 ## 📬 Contact
-If you’re looking for expert WordPress or Elementor solutions, I’d be happy to collaborate—feel free to reach out!
+If you’re seeking expert WordPress or Elementor solutions, I’d be glad to collaborate—feel free to get in touch.

 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com